 Regional planning and coordination of transportation plans is a focus of the Florida Legislature and transportation agencies.
-In 2020 the Emerald Coast Regional Council (ECRC), along with the Florida-Alabama TPO, Okaloosa-Walton TPO, and Washington and Holmes Counties approved an interlocal agreement naming ECRC as the designated Regional Transportation Area to serve the regional needs of the area.
+Because of the merging of urbanized areas, the Florida-Alabama and Okaloosa-Walton TPOs created the Northwest Florida Regional Transportation Planning Organization (RTPO) in 2005 by interlocal agreement.
+In 2020 the Emerald Coast Regional Council (ECRC), along with the Florida-Alabama TPO and Okaloosa-Walton TPO, and Washington and Holmes Counties approved an interlocal agreement naming ECRC as the designated Regional Transportation Area to serve the regional needs of the area.
 Bay County TPO was added in 2021.
 This regional entity has approved a regionally-significant transportation network, priorities, and bylaws.
 The ECRC also annually adopts project priorities for the State Transportation Regional Incentive Program (TRIP).